Your Guide to Level 4 Leanness02/19/08

-Level 4 leanness involves not only a very low level of body fat, but also a certain extent of "dryness."
+Level 4 leanness involves not only a very low level of body fat, but also a certain extent of dryness.
 This is a term that comes from competitive bodybuilding.
-Bodybuilders manipulate their water intake and carb intake, then take diuretics (both herbal and/or pharmaceutical) to get rid of "water weight."
+Bodybuilders manipulate their water and carb intake to get rid of water weight.

 It's very, very tricky, and the difference between first and fifth place often comes down to which guy gets his final week of "drying out" right and which one screws it up.

-In the non-bodybuilding world, actors often use these fluid manipulation techniques before a shirtless scene or photo shoot in order to look their leanest.
-We don't know for sure, but we bet Ryan Reynolds did something like this for his infamous display of low body fat in the movie Blade Trinity.
+In the non-bodybuilding world, actors and models often use these fluid manipulation techniques before a shirtless scene or photo shoot in order to look their leanest.

-A lot of times we "accidentally" manipulate our subcutaneous fluid levels.
+A lot of times we accidentally manipulate our subcutaneous fluid levels.
 Ever wake up one day, catch a glimpse of yourself in the bathroom mirror and think, "Wow, I'm ripped!"
-Then, two days later, you look in the mirror again and look "fat" or at least softer and kinda bloated?
+Then, two days later, you look in the mirror again and look softer or kind of bloated?

 Obviously you didn't gain that much adipose tissue in two days.
 The reverse wouldn't happen either: you can't go to bed chubby and wake up lean.
 Yet something is happening, and it's visible to the naked eye.

-Most of the time (barring a mild allergic reaction or something) this is due to "water weight" fluctuations.
-You just happened to eat and drink a certain way, or train a certain way, that leads to you dropping or retaining a couple of pounds of fluid.
+Most of the time this is due to "water weight" fluctuations.
+You just happened to eat and drink a certain way, or train a certain way, that caused you to drop or retain a couple of pounds of fluid.

-Well, below we'll tell you step by step how to drop several pounds of water and get that ripped look on purpose.
-It ain't exactly easy, but the results can be quite dramatic!
+Below we'll tell you step-by-step how to drop several pounds of water and get that ripped look on purpose.
+It isn't exactly easy, but the results can be dramatic.

 Real World Water Manipulation

-Warning: These techniques will not make you look "ripped" if you're fat!
-While most people can drop a pound of fat along with the water in these six days, this is not primarily a "diet."
-It's designed to help already lean people get super lean, to basically bump from one level of leanness to the next.
+Note: These techniques will not make you look shredded if you're fat.
+While most people can drop a pound or two of fat along with the water in these six days, this is not a diet.

 There are three main factors we're going to be manipulating here to cause your body to dump water fast:

-1) Carbohydrates: Low-carb and high protein diets are notably diuretic (puts your body into a fluid flushing mode).
 Dropping carb intake alone will cause just about anyone to lose a couple of pounds of water bloat.
-This plan will have you consuming 50g of carbs per day or fewer, then tactically carbing up at the end.
+This plan will have you consuming 60 grams of carbs per day or fewer, then tactically carbing up at the end.

-3) Training: You aren't going to add any muscle in six days, so don't worry about it.
-The goal instead is to get yourself glycogen depleted.
+3. Training: The goal here is to get yourself glycogen depleted.
 Do this and by the end of the week your muscles will soak up the carbs and inflate drastically.